Experimental studies of distillation in real environments

 Advantages of the distillation unit:

-• High capacity at relatively small sizes.
-Capable of processing up to 5 kg of feed per hour;
+- High capacity in a relatively compact size, capable of processing up to 5 kg of feed per hour.

-• Capable of separating thermally unstable compounds, which are difficult to separate by conventional methods;
+- Capable of separating thermally unstable compounds that are difficult to separate using conventional methods.

-• High sharpness of fractionation and low hydraulic resistance, which are achieved by using highly efficient random packing elements “Inzhekhim”;
+- High sharpness of fractionation and low hydraulic resistance are achieved by using highly efficient random Ingehim packing elements.

-• Capable of working at varying the reflux ratio including the case with an infinite reflux ratio ensuring the maximum fractionation of the distillation column;
+- Capable of operating at varying reflux ratios, including the case of an infinite reflux ratio, which ensures maximum fractionation in the distillation column.

-• Helical reflux condenser, which ensures high heat transfer intensity and low hydraulic resistance;
+- Helical reflux condenser, which ensures high heat transfer efficiency and low hydraulic resistance.

-• Simple design, user friendliness and ease of use.
-Simple routine of experiments.
+- Simple design, user-friendliness, and ease of use.
+A straightforward routine of experiments.

 Studies on producing bitumen from very heavy crude oil

-Ingehim also carries out studies on producing bitumen from very heavy crude oil for the purpose of designing pilot units.
-The lab-scale unit (see Fig. 3) utilizes Ingehim‘s proprietary technology (Russian patent: No.2371468).
-The unit successfully passed tests in the Ashalchinskoe oil field (Almetyevsk, Russia) allowing to produce unoxidized bitumen of grade BND-90/130.
-Quality certificate for bitumen is enclosed.
+Ingehim also conducts research on producing bitumen from very heavy crude oil to design pilot units.
+The lab-scale unit (see Fig. 3) employs Ingehim’s proprietary technology (Russian patent No. 2371468).
+This unit successfully passed tests at the Ashalchinskoe oil field (Almetyevsk, Russia), enabling the production of unoxidized bitumen of grade BND-90/130.
+A quality certificate for the bitumen is enclosed.

 Fig.3.
 Experimental unit for producing unoxidized bitumen from very heavy crude oil